dropseed/barrel/README.md

     barrel.update("combine")
 ```

-If you don't add "barrel1" (final name TBD) as a dependency,
+If you don't add "barrel" as a dependency,
 then you'll need to tell users to run the curl command again to update with the `--reinstall` option.

 ```console